 In a nutshell, this would mean: Amazing content = Killer blog post = Viral traffic = Great money

 How to Stay Organized While Creating Rocking Content

-My next suggestion for you is to create a calendar of events for your blog.
+My next suggestion for you is to create a content calendar for your blog.

-But, I can only write when I am in a mood!
+But, I can only write when I am in the mood!

-My suggestion here is that if you are serious about blogging and looking to earn some money through your passion, you must create a calendar of events or a content creation workflow.
+My suggestion here is that if you are serious about blogging and looking to earn some money through your passion, you must create a blog content calendar or a content creation workflow.

-You could even use different coloured highlighters to ensure that posts that are in progress stand out and posts that have been completed and posted are hidden or highlighted in a different colour.
+You could even use different colored highlighters to ensure that posts that are in progress stand out and posts that have been completed and posted are hidden or highlighted in a different color.

 I like to use a green highlighter for posts that are in progress, a red highlighter for posts that are due but not started, and a blue highlighter for posts that have been completed.